Utah Layoffs — January 2022

 |---|---|---|---|---|

-Topping the list was Alliance Ground International Inc at its Salt Lake City facility, reporting 53 affected workers.
-Alliance Ground International Inc followed with 53 workers.
+The largest notice was filed by Alliance Ground International at its Salt Lake City facility, reporting 53 affected workers.

 This analysis is based on official WARN Act filings reported by Utah.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Utah WARN notices, browse layoffs by state, or download the full dataset.